mmcintosh/chance30/content/faq.md

 Bill Read's Mistress was gutted by fire that destroyed the interior, yet the hull and deck were undamaged.

-## 4. WHY ARE YOU MORE EXPENSIVE THAN OTHERS?

-Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
-Vestibulum tortor quam, feugiat vitae, ultricies eget, tempor sit amet, ante.
-Donec eu libero sit amet quam egestas semper.
-Aenean ultricies mi vitae est. Mauris placerat eleifend leo.

-* Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
-* Aliquam tincidunt mauris eu risus.
-* Vestibulum auctor dapibus neque.

-## 5. Britton Chance -- Designer of the Chance 30-30
+## 4. Britton Chance -- Designer of the Chance 30-30

 Britton Chance
 1940-2012